lwindolf/lzone-cheat-sheets/cheat-sheets/ulimit.md

-This is a check list of all you can do wrong when trying to set limits on Debian/Ubuntu.
-The hints might apply to other distros too, but I didn't check.
-If you have additional suggestions please leave a comment!

-### Checking Limits
+This cheat sheet provides a systematic way to debug problems with system limits.
+Follow those steps and you can be sure that you find the problem or prove that there is no limit related problem.

-#### Always Check Effective Limit
+## 1. Always Check Effective Limit using prlimit

 Using one of those two commands: